 Mexican bird of paradise (Caesalpinia mexicana) is a favorite landscape plant in areas around the Mojave Desert, which is a hint as to just how drought-tolerant a shrub this bush is.
-In fact, the whole genus holds up well under dry growing conditions, some other examples being (all are suited to zones 8 to 11):
+In fact, the whole genus holds up well under dry growing conditions.
+Here are some other examples (all suited to zones 8 to 11):

 Continue to 7 of 11 below.

 Some bushes in the Hibiscus genus are cold-hardy, while others can survive outdoors year-round only in the tropics.
 Rose of Sharon (Hibiscus syriacus) is widely grown in the North.
 It is valued as one of the late-summer flowering shrubs that give you shrub color at a time of year when many bushes are no longer blooming.
 But Rose of Sharon is not the only kind of hibiscus that is hardy.
 A related plant actually goes by the common name, hardy hibiscus.
 It is a perennial but often treated as a shrub.
 An especially attractive type is the Summerific Perfect Storm.
 This gorgeous plant need not take a back seat even to its cousin from the tropics, Hibiscus rosa-sinensis, when it comes to sheer beauty.

 Fewer gardeners have heard of scarlet rosemallow (Hibiscus coccineus) because it is not as hardy (only zone 6).
 But if you live in zones 6 to 9, this plant is well worth growing for its deep red flowers.
 Select a location in the sun or in partial shade for it.
 The plant has a height of 5 to 8 feet, with a spread of 2 to 3 feet.Continue to 8 of 11 below.